Saturday, January 28, 2012

 Part of the Cordell Hull Foundation's responsibility to the State Department as J-1 visa sponsor is providing pre-arrival info to new teachers plus training on J-1 visa regulations and cultural adjustment.

-You can refer to The Cordell Hull Foundation New Program Guide on http://www.cordell-hull.org/ which details the easy steps that a school, state or district follow to become a partner in sponsoring J-1 visas for international teachers to work in US primary or secondary schools.
-Participation is for exchange teachers and school principals only, and Education Consuls from foreign governments, in small groups of 25 maximum.
+The Cordell Hull Foundation New Program Guide on http://cordellhull.com/step-by-step-set-up-guide/ details the simple steps for a school, state or district to become a partner in sponsoring J-1 visas for international teachers to work in US primary or secondary schools.
+Participation in the yearly CHF orientations is de rigueur for exchange teachers and often attended by school principals and Education Consuls from foreign governments, in groups of 10-50 teachers.

-• I really believed I would not be affected by culture shock.
+Tom, being British, really believed he would not be affected by culture shock.
+But he went through every phase like clockwork.
+He says that

 Marianne Mason, President, Cordell Hull Foundation for International Education